“I like work: it fascinates me. I can sit and look at it for hours.” — Jerome K. Jerome

 - Create Coalitions

 - Expedite Everyone

 The formula is a powerful one.
 Basically, you are learning the lay of the land, while creating momentum, and making impact.
 This sets the stage for your credibility, as well as forces you to build effective relationships within your ecosystem.

-Here is a map of the key practices, according to Michael Watkins.
+Here is a map of the key practices for new job success, according to Michael Watkins.
 I use the map to help remind me how to implement The First 90 Days, and to check where I’m at in terms of applying proven practices for effectiveness on the job:

 Relearn how to learn